What specializations does the School of Nursing offer in the master's program?

 What time of day are classes typically offered?

-Classes for the NA and FNP specialization are offered both during the day and in the evenings.
+Classes for the FNP specialization are offered during the evenings, while clinical practicums are during the day.
 The HCNA and NE specializations are completely online except for the practicum experiences.

 What is the Terminal Project?